teaprof/boost-asio-example/README.md

 or allocated in the heap.
 No matter how they are created and used, the asynchronous calls will work fine.
 This is the result of using safe callback mechanism.

 - Finally, we generalize Server and Client classes by allowing them to send and receive any data type.
 This is achieved by using templates.
-Of course, when you do `read<YourMessageType>(msg)`, you should be sure that counterpartner sends exactly the same data
+Of course, when you do `read<YourMessageType>(msg)`, you must be sure that the network counterpartner sends exactly the same data
 (with the same representation of this data in memory).